starlit-nakshatra/RECOMMENDER-SYSTEM-FOR-E-COMMERCE-PORTAL/README.md

 This project aims to extract data from various shopping websites like ebay, flipkart, amazon and analyze the trends in variation of prices of products with time.
 This project will be a web application too analyze and buy the same product from website with minimum cost at that time.
 If time persists we will also add option for Future Price prediction of products using Trends Analysis.

+To provide e-commerce customers a common platform where they can search for the best product they want to buy form various options (flipkart, amazon, ebay, snapdeal,etc.)
+How to select this best product?
+Can we develop a system that can act as “intermediate” between the buyer and seller(various sites) and assists the buyer in selecting this best product based on buyer’s choice of preferences?
+By this project- yes ,you can!

+Recommendation for Cold Start User
+Unrated products also given pseudo rating
+Searching and filtering better than traditional Keyword based